LogoHistorical Figure MBTI

 Why not ENTP?

 The ENTP argues to win, to expose, to destabilize.
-Diderot argued because truth mattered morally—because getting it right was an obligation, not a game.
-His auxiliary Fi gave his positions a personal weight that the ENTP's Ti-driven polemics characteristically lack: where Voltaire could hold almost any position ironically, at some remove, Diderot's commitments were his own in a way that cost him something to maintain.
-His opposition to censorship was not an intellectual position; it was a wound.
-His championship of the artisans' knowledge was not a rhetorical move; it was love.
-An ENTP would have written the Encyclopédie with more brilliance and finished it faster.
-Diderot wrote it with his whole self, which is why it took twenty years and broke him several times, and why it still reads as though something was at stake.
+Diderot argued because truth mattered morally—an obligation, not a game.
+His auxiliary Fi gave his positions a personal weight the ENTP's Ti-driven polemics lack: where Voltaire could hold almost any position ironically, Diderot's commitments were his own in a way that cost him something to maintain.
+His opposition to censorship was a wound; his championship of the artisans' knowledge was love.
+An ENTP would have written the Encyclopédie faster.
+Diderot wrote it with his whole self, which is why it still reads as though something was at stake.

-The comparison with Voltaire is instructive, since they are the two great encyclopedic intellects of the French Enlightenment and are often grouped together.
-But their psychological profiles diverge precisely where ENFP and ENTP diverge.
-Voltaire was a performer who needed an audience; Diderot was most himself in the letters to Sophie, alone with his thinking, writing without a mask.
-Voltaire managed his celebrity with strategic intelligence; Diderot never quite understood the political dimensions of his own reputation and was repeatedly surprised when his candor got him into trouble.
-Voltaire knew when to fight and when to retreat to Ferney; Diderot kept arguing when argument was no longer useful, because he could not separate the intellectual case from the moral one.
+The comparison with Voltaire sharpens this.
+Voltaire managed his celebrity with strategic intelligence; Diderot was repeatedly surprised when his candor got him into trouble.
+Voltaire knew when to retreat; Diderot kept arguing because he could not separate the intellectual case from the moral one.
 The ENTP knows when to disengage.
-The ENFP's Fi makes disengagement feel like betrayal.
-Diderot rarely disengaged.
-It cost him, and he did it anyway, and the Encyclopédie exists because of it.
+The ENFP's Fi makes disengagement feel like betrayal—and the Encyclopédie exists because Diderot never quite disengaged.

 Diderot gave the Enlightenment its conscience—the ENFP who understood that knowledge without moral urgency is merely clever, and who spent his life making sure the two were never separated.